This is a great article originally from Mashable. Easily one of my favorite sites.

 Google Drive is here to make your life easy, but we’re here to make it even easier.

 The multifaceted feature that allows you to create documents, photos, spreadsheets, drawings and more has boundless abilities.
 However, with Drive’s constant updates and added hacks, we’re only scratching the surface of what it can really do.
+You can learn how to improve your workflow with Google Drive, I bet you didn’t know that!

 Here are eight tip and tricks to maximize your Google usage.